CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Conclusion

 \section{Conclusion}

-We set out to make reasoning models more concise.
-We ended up making them more accurate.

-\method shows that much of what reasoning models produce is not deliberation but \emph{noise}---and noise compounds.
-Every unnecessary token is a chance to wander off course, to second-guess a correct answer, to introduce an error that propagates forward.
-By teaching models to skip the noise, we do not sacrifice depth; we \emph{recover} it.
+We presented \method, an on-policy self-distillation method that compresses reasoning by distilling a model's own concise behavior back into itself.
+The method uses a conciseness instruction to define a teacher and minimizes per-token reverse KL to that teacher on the student's own rollouts, without ground-truth answers, token budgets, or difficulty estimators.
+Across three model families, \method shortens reasoning traces substantially while preserving accuracy, and it improves accuracy when the base model has room to improve.

-Two takeaways stand out.
-First, verbosity is not caution---it can be a source of compounding error.
-Second, models already possess a latent ability to be concise; on-policy self-distillation can make this behavior the default without sacrificing entropy or general capabilities.
+Two conclusions follow from these results.
+First, a large fraction of the tokens that reasoning models produce are redundant, and removing them preserves or improves accuracy rather than degrading it.
+Second, models already contain a concise reasoning mode that a conciseness instruction can elicit, and on-policy self-distillation can make that mode the default without reducing entropy (Appendix~\ref{app:entropy}) or general capability.

-Finally, \method's supervision is purely behavioral: a conciseness instruction and the model's own rollouts.
-This suggests a path to compressing reasoning in domains where ground-truth answers or reliable verifiers are unavailable, as long as the model can follow the desired instruction.
+Because \method supervises only on a conciseness instruction and the model's own rollouts, it applies to domains where ground-truth answers or reliable verifiers are unavailable, provided the model can follow the instruction.